 Confidentiality

-Concerns were raised in the US case about confidentiality and the fact that the AI's terms allowed disclosure to government authorities and whether the AI system user had any expectations of 'privacy' of their inputs.
+Concerns were raised in the US case about confidentiality given the Defendant's use of a third-party AI platform and the fact that the platform's written privacy policy terms provided that the AI developer could collect data on both users' ‘inputs’ and ‘outputs’ for 'training the tool, and allowed disclosure to government authorities and whether the AI system user had any expectations of 'privacy' of their inputs.

-Organisations must carefully assess AI systems during onboarding - or which can be accessed - including any sharing rights the AI system has with external parties, including regulators or Governments.
+Organisations must carefully assess AI systems during onboarding - or which can be accessed - including future use of input and output information and any sharing rights the AI system has with external parties, including regulators or Governments.

 In England and Wales, confidentiality is at the heart of privilege.
 There has been no ruling in England to date on whether inputting to, or generating content with, an AI system affects whether or not the content is confidential.
 Creative legal arguments may develop in the future as to what confidentiality means, but it is interesting to note that the Guidance for Judicial Office Holders in England and Wales states: